d12frosted/elpa-mirror/melpa/lsp-latex-readme.txt

 Table of Contents
 _________________

-1. lsp-mode client for texlab.
+1. lsp-mode client for Texlab.
 2. How to Use?
 3. Variables
 ..
 1. `lsp-latex-texlab-executable'